Major teams: Newcastle, Toulon

 Introducing the English loosehead prop, who has made one…

-Against Ireland in England’s 2003 Grand Slam win, he made three tackles in 22 seconds – not that we should be surprised because he regularly won the squad’s conditioning tests.
+Against Ireland in England’s 2003 Grand Slam victory, he made three tackles in 22 seconds – not that we should be surprised because he regularly won the squad’s conditioning tests.
 He was also struck by the footwork and agility of code-crosser Jason Robinson and sought to add that to his game.

 Stardom sat uneasily on Wilkinson’s shoulders and he endured a painful three years of 14 injuries and unwanted attention, his all-time worse situation being stuck on an EasyJet flight with a stag party chanting his name.

 He returned to win another 42 caps, playing in two more World Cups, and after moving to France led Toulon to a domestic and European double before he retired.
 They even played God save the Queen at the Top 14 final.
-“He’s maybe the only English guy loved by all the French,” said ex-Toulon team-mate Felipe Contepomi.
+“He’s maybe the only English guy loved by all the French,” said former Toulon team-mate Felipe Contepomi.